-Sometimes, even the most luxurious wristwatches all seem to have the same kind of look over them.
+Sometimes, even the most luxurious , exclusive wristwatches all seem to have the same kind of look over them.
 When I discovered the Girard-Perregaux Vintage 1945 Tourbillon with Three Golden Bridges, I realized that I’d come across an extraordinary design that doesn’t have even a hint of generic style.
 No wonder there are only 50 made of this exclusive timepiece.

 Made to stand out and to inspire conversation and admiration, this dazzling and exclusive timepiece’s case and triple bridges are crafted of rosy pink gold that echoes the beauty of a particularly stunning sunrise.

 The bridges (that seem to be “floating”) are without a doubt the most eye catching feature on this watch (and loads of others too).
-According to officials at Girard Perregaux crafting the bridges alone takes seven days of manual labour.
+According to officials at Girard Perregaux crafting the bridges alone takes seven days of manual labor.
 And bear in mind this are only three of 72 components that complete the marvelous watch.

 Rose, the new color for gold